mattdsteele/web-bluetooth/public/web-bluetooth.md

 ```

 ???
-If well-defined service, can access it directly
+If well-defined service, can access it directly.
+42 of them

 ---
 class: wide-code